moijafcor/blood-pressure-tracker/README.md

 ## Credits

-I would like to acknowledge the apt assistance of ChatGPT and Github Copilot; the former for writing a draft of the main script and the latter for its help in writing documentation and other boring stuff.
+I would like to acknowledge the helpful assistance of ChatGPT and GitHub Copilot.
+ChatGPT generated an initial draft of the main script and Copilot aided in writing documentation and other components, saving me time.

+I would also like to thank Claude, Claude is an AI assistant created by Anthropic, who assisted with proofreading this documentation and provided feedback to improve its clarity and completeness.

-ChatGPT prompts are included.
-A curious reader can just use the commits to time travel the code generated via prompting.
+ChatGPT prompts are included in the commit history to show the progression of the code over time based on prompting.